alexbmclellan/hello-world/README.md

 # hello-world
 Learning and ideas only

-<h1>Experimenting with Hello-World</h1>
+# Experimenting with Hello-World

-# Also experimenting with Hello-World
+## My first time using Github Markup

-# Heading level 1 There you go
+### If you don't add a blank line before the markup will not work